santoreb/Image_Classification_ChestXray_Gender_Prediction/README.md

-# Image Classification for ChestXray Gender Prediction
+# Image Classification for Chest X-ray Gender Prediction

 This repository uses the miniJSRT_database, which is a small dataset of Chest X-rays that can be used by beginners who would like to apply deep learning algorithms to a dataset.
 The dataset can ben found here: http://imgcom.jsrt.or.jp/minijsrtdb/